 - To activate the official LTC wallet, simply go to the system settings and click on "Security & Privacy".

-How to use the official LTC wallet?
+How do you use the official LTC wallet?

 Send: Here you can make Litecoin payments from your wallet.

 - Enter the amount of LTC you want to send to your wallet.
 Click on “Request Payment”.
 Your Litecoin wallet address will be displayed.
-You simply enter this in Coinbase when you want to withdraw your LTC.
+You simply enter this into Coinbase when you want to withdraw your LTC.

 What makes a hardware wallet secure?
 Hardware wallets store your private keys and protect them from keyloggers and phishing attempts.
-With a hardware wallet, you don't even know your private Litecoin key yourself, making it virtually impossible for it to ever be exposed to the outside world.
+With a hardware wallet, you don't even know your Litecoin private key yourself, making it virtually impossible for it to ever be exposed to the outside world.